svenbolte/wp-doodlez/readme.txt

 Shortcode: ```[wpdoodlez_stats]``` show stats of all polls in a list

 ### Quizzz
-Play a quiz game with one or four answers and hangman (galgenmännchen) option for finding the solution Quizzz supports categories images and integrates them in single and header if used in theme.
+Play a quiz game with one or four answers
+Quizzz supports categories images and integrates them in single and header if used in theme.
 It adds a custom post type "question".
 See readme.txt for more details.
 If you place pictures in upload/quizbilder folder and enter the filename of the picture you can make questions displaying the picture